 Providing respondents with incentives to finish the survey can increase response rates—but not always.
 Customer satisfaction surveys, for example, won’t always need incentives because it might affect the quality of the results.

 If a survey is optimized for all device types, it should be easily accessed on social media.
-So, take advantage of your platforms.
-Share your survey on different social media channels to increase participation rates.
+So, take advantage of your platforms and share your survey on different social media channels to increase participation rates.

 Designing surveys doesn’t have to be challenging.
-Make your life so much easier by creating interactive surveys through Opinion Stage.
-Create a survey from scratch, or choose one of their many professionally-made templates to complete it within minutes.
+On the contrary, you can easily create interactive surveys with Opinion Stage.
+Create a survey from scratch, or choose one of our many professionally-made templates to complete it within minutes.
 Through Opinion Stage, you can drive higher response rates and evaluate results from a powerful analytics dashboard.

 In addition, you should leverage the right tool to create engaging surveys in minutes.
 With an online survey maker like Opinion Stage, you can customize your surveys to fit your brand image.
 Or, you can choose from professionally-made templates.
 Either way, it can help boost response rates.